bobpeers/Alteryx_SDK_Delete/README.md

 This tool uses the standard Python libraries so no dependencies will be installed.

 ## Usage
 This tool accepts a single input.
-The tool should be mapped to the full path of the files to delete, usually provided by placing a Directory tool before this tool.
+The tool should be mapped to the __full path__ of the files to delete, usually provided by placing a Directory tool before this tool.

 | __WARNING__ |
 | --- |
 | Files deleted using this tool will be __permanently__ deleted and are __not recoverable__.
 Use with care.
 You have been warned.|

 ## Outputs
 Sucessful operations will be output to the O-Output.
-If the file could not be deleted (most likely due to file locking issues) the outut will be sent to the E output along with the error reason
+If the file could not be deleted (most likely due to __file locking__ issues) the outut will be sent to the E-Output along with the error reason.

 ## Usage
 This workflow demonstrates the tool in use and the output data.